InverseTampere/leafgen/README.md

 The general LeafGen framework is presented in the following article

 - Mönkkönen P, Van den Broeck W, Ali-Löytty S, Calders K, and Raumonen P (2025). *LeafGen*: Foliage Generation in 3D Tree Models.
-Methods in Ecology and Evolution.
-In Press. https://doi.org/10.1111/2041-210X.70080.
+Methods in Ecology and Evolution. https://doi.org/10.1111/2041-210X.70080.

 For technical details and guidance on usage, see the [LeafGen documentation].